Casey Affleck: Relationships and family

 Affleck was introduced to actress Summer Phoenix by her brother, Joaquin, in the late 1990s.
 They began dating in 2000, and acted together in both the 2000 film Committed and a 2002 stage production of This Is Our Youth.
 The couple became engaged in January 2004 and married on June 3, 2006, in Savannah, Georgia.
-They have two sons, Indiana August (b.
-May 2004) and Atticus (b.
-December 2007).
-On August 1, 2017, Phoenix officially filed for divorce, citing "irreconcilable differences", and it was finalized later that year.
+They have two sons born in 2004 and 2007.
+On August 1, 2017, Phoenix officially filed for divorce, citing "irreconcilable differences", and it was finalized three days later.
 Affleck has said it was an amicable divorce and that they remain friends.

 He has been in a relationship with actress Caylee Cowan since January 2021.

 Alcoholism

 In a 2016 interview, Affleck said that he had been sober for "almost three years ...
 My father was a disaster of a drinker, my grandmother was an alcoholic, my brother spent some time in rehab – it's in our genes."